nirajdalavi/AI-ColdMailer/README.md

 # AI ColdMailer

-Chrome extension for job outreach: upload your resume once, paste a job description, generate a tailored cold email with AI, review it, and send through Gmail with your resume attached.
+Chrome extension for job outreach: upload your resume once, paste a job description, generate a tailored cold email with AI, review it, and **send with one click** — resume attached automatically.

 **No backend server.** Your resume, API keys, and history stay in your browser.
-Email is only sent when you click send.
+Nothing goes out until you hit Send.

 ---